demisto/content/Packs/Microsoft365Defender/Integrations/Microsoft365Defender/README.md

 ### microsoft-365-defender-auth-start

 ***
-Run this command to start the authorization process and follow the instructions in the command results.
+Run this command to start the authorization process and follow the instructions in the command results. (for device-code mode)

 #### Base Command